gnu4cn/ccna60d/d04-Router-and-Switch-Security.md

 Switch uptime is 1 hour, 8 minutes
 System returned to ROM by power-on

-System image file is “flash:/c3560-advipservices<b>k9</b>-mz.122-35.SE1.bin”
+System image file is “flash:/c3560-advipservicesk9-mz.122-35.SE1.bin”

-<b>This product contains cryptographic features</b> and is subject to United States and local
-country laws governing import, export, transfer and use.
+This product contains cryptographic features and is subject to United States and local country laws governing import, export, transfer and use.
 Delivery of Cisco cryptographic products does not imply third-party authority to import, export, distribute or use encryption.
 Importers, exporters, distributors and users are responsible for compliance